 Annotations #

-Annotations are the essential storytelling layer of your chart.
-They are not a “last resort”; they are a primary tool you use to guide the reader’s attention and provide interpretation.
-A well-designed annotation turns a simple plot into a compelling argument.
+Annotations should not be considered a “last resort”; they function as a primary design tool to direct the reader’s attention and facilitate interpretation.
+A well-designed annotation strategically elevates a simple plot into a compelling argument.

-Let’s look at the three most common “jobs” an annotation can do.
+Let us examine the three most prevalent roles an annotation can serve.

 1. Spotlighting: “Look Here!” #

-The most common job is simply drawing attention to a specific data point.
-The simplest tools for this are symbols like an asterisk (*) or an arrow (→).
-Additionally, asterisks are often used to indicate a statistically significant difference between two measurements, and will be found on bar charts indicating differences between bars, itself an annotation!
+The most fundamental role of an annotation is to draw attention to a specific data point.
+The simplest tools for this are distinct symbols, such as an asterisk (*) or a directional arrow (→).
+Furthermore, asterisks are frequently utilized to denote a statistically significant difference between two distributions—this usage on a bar chart is, in itself, an annotation!

-When designing these, consider their color.
-By default, an annotation might be black, which visually associates it with the axes and frame.
-A more powerful choice is to match the annotation’s color to the data it describes.
-This creates a clear, intentional link between the data and your commentary on it.
+When designing these elements, carefully consider their color.
+By default, an annotation might render in black, visually associating it with the axes and environmental frame.
+A more striking design choice is to match the annotation’s color directly to the data it describes.
+This establishes a clear, intentional cognitive link between the data and your accompanying commentary.

 You can even combine this with the ideas discussed in the article on consistency and contrast to make the data point itself stand out.